-Level of integrity Low Medium High M1 - Tethered Criterion #1 (Technical design) Does not meet the 'medium' level criteria (a) The length of the line is adequate to contain the UA in the operational volume and reduce the number of people at risk. (b) The strength of the line is compatible with the ultimate loads expected during the operation. (c) The strength of the attachment points is compatible with the ultimate loads expected during the operation. (d) The tether cannot be cut by the rotating propellers.
-Same as medium operation Comments N/A Ultimate loads are identified as the maximum a service, including all the possible nominal and faile by a 1.5 safety factor.
-The distinction between a medium and a high a this criterion is achieved through the level of assurance (Table 3.5 below). ilure scenarios multiplied Criterion #2 (Procedures) Does not meet the 'medium' level criteria The applicant has procedures to install and periodically inspect the condition of the tether.
-Same as medium Comments N/A The distinction between a medium and a high l this criterion is achieved through the level of assurance (Table 3.5 below). evel of robustness for
+Level of integrity Low Medium High M1 - Tethered Criterion #1 (Technical design) Does not meet the 'medium' level criteria (a) The length of the line is adequate to contain the UA in the operational volume and reduce the number of people at risk. (b) The strength of the line is compatible with the ultimate loads1 expected during the operation. (c) The strength of the attachment points is compatible with the ultimate loads1 expected during the operation. (d) The tether cannot be cut by the rotating propellers.
+Same as medium 2 operation Comments N/A 1 Ultimate loads are identified as the maximum is service, including all the possible nominal and failing a 1.5 safety factor.
+2 The distinction between a medium and a high it this criterion is achieved through the level of assurance (Table 3.5 below). ilure scenarios multiplied Criterion #2 (Procedures) Does not meet the 'medium' level criteria The applicant has procedures to install and periodically inspect the condition of the tether.
+Same as medium 3 Comments N/A 3 The distinction between a medium and a high l this criterion is achieved through the level of assurance (Table 3.5 below). evel of robustness for